MaxHilsdorf/Walking-Bass-Generator/readme.md

 <img src="images/jazz_band.jpg" alt="drawing" width="400"/>

 The *Walking Bass* is one of the key stilistic elements of Jazz.
-You will find it, for example, in Frank Sinatras famous interpretation of the jazz standard "Fly Me Two The Moon" [Youtube](https://www.youtube.com/watch?v=ZEcqHA7dbwM).
+You will find it, for example, in Frank Sinatras famous interpretation of the jazz standard "Fly Me To The Moon" [Youtube](https://www.youtube.com/watch?v=ZEcqHA7dbwM).

 Outside of Jazz, the Walking Bass found great usage in the 50's in many Rock'n'Roll songs.